Building care infrastructure and economic equity

 Developing equitable & accessible government systems

-How do you think the tax structure and or state budget can be used to create more gender equity and reduce disparities?
+How do you think the tax structure and government budget can be used to create more gender equity and reduce disparities?

 “I don't feel confident or comfortable making tax or budget commitments, but I think there are some low-cost and leadership opportunities that will help make a difference, regardless of the financial situation we're in.
 And I think it's around how do we make sure that working families aren't feeling so squeezed?
 How do we help on childcare, housing, healthcare, everyday expenses?
 Especially because most of those pressures fall disproportionately on women, especially caregivers.”